federicohyo/lstm-ecg/README.md

-# lstm-ecg  annotation (and segmentation) of the electrocardiogram (ECG) with a long short-term memory neural network.
+# ecg QRS annotation (and segmentation) of the electrocardiogram (ECG) with a long short-term memory neural network.

 ## Model